Infinitode/OPEN-ARC/README.md

 ## Contributing
 We welcome contributions from the community.
 To contribute to the project:
 1. Fork the repository.
-2. Create a new branch for your feature or bug fix.
+2. Create a new branch for your implementation.
 3. Commit your changes and push them to your branch.
 4. Create a pull request detailing your changes.

+> [!TIP]
+> You can also work on a project and share your results by submitting a link to your notebook.
+If you'd like to have your entry listed on the leaderboard, fork the repo and update `LEADERBOARD.md` in your pull request.

 To protect our community, please ensure your contributions adhere to our [Code of Conduct](CODE_OF_CONDUCT.md).